 ROADWAY SEGMENT NUMBER ROADWAY SEGMENT NUMBER OF LANES FACILITY TYPE AREA TYPE LEVEL OF SERVICE 1 C.R.
 341 (from S.R.
-49 to Town's west limits) 2 Collector Community C-D 2 U.S. 129/S.R.
-49 (from Town's north limits to Town's south limits) 2 Arterial Community C-D
+49 to Town's west limits) 2 Collector Community C D 2 U.S. 129/S.R.
+49 (from Town's north limits to Town's south limits) 2 Arterial Community €Ð

 Policy II.1.2 The Town shall control the number and frequency of connections and access points of driveways and roads to arterial and collector roads.
+For State Roads, the number and frequency of connections and access points shall be in conformance with Chapter 14-96 and 14-97, Florida Administrative Code.
+Policy II.1.3 The Town shall require the provision of safe and convenient off street parking and loading standards, which includes the provision for non-motorized vehicle parking.
+Policy II.1.4 The Town shall, for any development which is required to provide a site plan or any development requiring platting, include requirements for additional right-of-way width for bicycle and pedestrian ways to be provided for all proposed collector and arterial roadways, as integrated or parallel transportation facilities.
+Policy II.1.5 For state facilities, the Town shall coordinate with the Florida Department of Transportation in developing transportation mitigation and agreements ensuring that state facilities function at acceptable levels of service in accordance with Section 163.3180(5)(h)1.c., Florida Statutes, as amended.
+OBJECTIVE II,2 The Town, upon adoption of this comprehensive plan, shall require that all traffic circulation improvements be consistent with and complement the future land uses on the future land use plan map.
+Policy II.2.1 The Town shall, as part of the capital improvement scheduling of roadway improvements, review all proposed roadway improvements to determine if such improvement will further the direction of the future Land Use Plan Element.
+Where the roadway is operated and maintained by another jurisdictional authority, the Town shall notify such jurisdiction, in writing, if any identified roadway improvement plans are not consistent with the provisions of the future land use plan element.
+OBJECTIVE II.3 The Town, upon adoption of this comprehensive plan, shall coordinate its traffic circulation planning efforts with the Florida Department of Transportation for consistency with the Department's 5-year Transportation Plan.
+Policy II.3.1 The Town shall, during the capital improvements planning process for roadway improvements, review the proposed roadway improvements which will be completed as part of the implementation of the Florida Department of

-- Policy II.1.3 The Town shall require the provision of safe and convenient off street parking and loading standards, which includes the provision for non-motorized vehicle parking. - Policy II.1.4 The Town shall, for any development which is required to provide a site plan or any development requiring platting, include requirements for additional right-ofway width for bicycle and pedestrian ways to be provided for all proposed collector and arterial roadways, as integrated or parallel transportation facilities. - OBJECTIVE II.2 The Town, upon adoption of this comprehensive plan, shall require that all traffic circulation improvements be consistent with and complement the future land uses on the future land use plan map. - Policy II.2.1 The Town shall, as part of the capital improvement scheduling of roadway improvements, review all proposed roadway improvements to determine if such improvement will further the direction of the future Land Use Plan Element.
-Where the roadway is operated and maintained by another jurisdictional authority, the Town shall notify such jurisdiction, in writing, if any identified roadway improvement plans are not consistent with the provisions of the future land use plan element. - OBJECTIVE II.3 The Town, upon adoption of this comprehensive plan, shall coordinate its traffic circulation planning efforts with the Florida Department of Transportation for consistency with the Department's 5-year Transportation Plan. - Policy II.3.1 The Town shall, during the capital improvements planning process for roadway improvements, review the proposed roadway improvements which will be completed as part of the implementation of the Florida Department of Transportation 5-Year Transportation Plan so that such capital project planning is complementary and consistent with the state roadway improvement planning. - OBJECTIVE II.4 The Town, upon adoption of this comprehensive plan, shall provide for the protection of existing and future right-of-ways from building encroachment by establishing right-of-way setback requirements for all structures along new or realigned collector and arterial roadways.
+Transportation 5-Year Transportation Plan so that such capital project planning is complementary and consistent with the state roadway improvement planning.